-How to Install Google Analytics WordPress
+How To Install Google Analytics In WordPress For Beginners

 Understanding how your audience browses your website is crucial to your success and no doubt Google Analytics sets the standard when it comes to gathering information regarding your site’s visitors.

 Google Analytics can track visitors from all referrers, including search engines and social networks, direct visits and referring sites.
 It also tracks display advertising, pay-per-click networks, email marketing and digital collateral such as links within PDF documents.

 Google Analytics shows precise data about where the users landed on your site, what they read, how long they stayed, what they were searching, the browser they were using, where they live, their age and even their interests.